Languages of Malaysia: Other indigenous languages

 Citizens of Minangkabau, Bugis or Javanese origins, who can be classified as "Malay" under constitutional definitions, may speak their respective ancestral tongues alongside Malay.
 The native tribes of East Malaysia have their own languages, which are related to but easily distinguishable from Malay.
 Iban is the main tribal language in Sarawak, while the Dusun and Kadazan languages are spoken by the natives in Sabah.
 Some of these languages remain strong, being used in education and daily life.
 Sabah has ten other sub-ethnic languages: Bajau, Bruneian, Murut, Lundayeh/Lun Bawang, Rungus, Bisaya, Iranun, Sama, Suluk and Sungai.
 There are over 30 native ethnic groups, each of which has its own dialect.
 These languages are in danger of dying out unlike the major ones such as Kadazan-Dusun, which have developed educational syllabuses.
 Iban also has developed an educational syllabus.
 Languages on the peninsula can be divided into three major groups: Negrito, Senoi, and Malayic, further divided into 18 subgroups.
 The Semai language is used in education.
 Thai is also spoken in northern parts of the peninsula, especially in northern Langkawi and mainland Kedah, Perlis, northern Perak, northern Terengganu, and northern Kelantan.

+A lot of efforts are being taken to preserve the endangered indigenous languages, such as Wikimedia Malaysia and International Islamic University Malaysia's WikiKata project which documents the languages on online platforms such as Wiktionary, as well as media channels like radio and newspaper being published in the indigenous languages.
+Nevertheless, some Orang Asli languages have died out such as 'Low Country Semang' formerly spoken in Penang.